haskellfoundation/tech-proposals/proposals/accepted/047-standard-library-reform.rst

 The plural, "platforms" is key.
 Projects that wish to some set of Unix, Windows, Web, and WASI must be able to depend on libraries that only offer the *intersection* of what works on each of those, i.e. what works on all of them.
 We will thus need more than one standard library.

+Platform-specific functionality should be exposed in ways that make sense in Haskell, not C.
+Traditional libc idioms and "lowest common denominator" practice should be skipped when it does not make sense in a Haskell context.
+It should be possible to use WASM and WASI without any "libc".

 **Problem 4**: Breaking changes have to coupled, not staggered, with GHC versions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~